-- (1) Includes 8,425,018 shares reserved for outstanding options and 768,796 shares reserved for the settlement of RSUs under the 2014 Plan. - (2) The weighted average exercise price excludes RSUs, which have no exercise price. - (3) Under the terms of our 2014 Plan, the number of shares of our common stock reserved for issuance under our 2014 Plan will automatically increase on January 1 of each year through January 1, 2025 by a number of shares equal to (i) 4% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year or (ii) a lesser amount determined by our Board of Directors.
-Under the terms of our ESPP, the number of shares of our common stock reserved for issuance under our ESPP will automatically increase on January 1 of each year through January 1, 2025 by a number of shares equal to the lesser of (i) 1% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year; (ii) 2,000,000 shares; or (iii) an amount determined by our Board of Directors.
-On January 1, 2023, the number of shares of our common stock reserved for issuance under our 2014 Plan was increased by an additional 2,732,559 shares.
-In December 2022, the Compensation Committee elected not to automatically increase the number of shares of our common stock reserved for issuance under the ESPP in 2023. - (4) As of December 31, 2022, we did not have any equity compensation plans that were not approved by our stockholders.
+(1) Includes 10,297,245 shares reserved for outstanding options, 956,032 shares reserved for the settlement of outstanding RSUs, and 1,313,100 shares reserved for the settlement of outstanding PSUs, each under the 2014 Plan.

+(2) The weighted average exercise price excludes RSUs and PSUs, which have no exercise price.

+(3) Under the terms of our ESPP, the number of shares of our common stock reserved for issuance under our ESPP will automatically increase on January 1 of each year through January 1, 2025 by a number of shares equal to the lesser of (i) 1% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year; (ii) 2,000,000 shares; or (iii) an amount determined by our Board of Directors.
+In December 2023, the Compensation Committee elected not to automatically increase the number of shares of our common stock reserved for issuance under the ESPP in 2024.